owlto-finance/owlto-sdk/README.md

 A pair consists of three component: `token name`, `from chain name`, `to chain name`.

 You can only bridge supported pairs

-## Get fee info

-1. `bridge.getFeeInfo(tokenName: string, fromChainName: string, toChainName: string, uiValue: number) `

-Return the fee user need to pay for a given pair and amount.

-For example, if user want to bridge 10 USDC from Base to Scroll.

-The fee may return 1.5, indicate a total value of 11.5 USDC to transfer in the transaction

 ## Http Api Documentation